Estimation of Average Effects in Short $T$ Heterogeneous Panels: Empirical application

 In this section, we re-visit the empirical application in \cite {GrahamPowell2012} who provide estimates of the average effect of household expenditures on calorie demand, based on a sample of households from poor rural communities in Nicaragua that participated in a conditional cash transfer program.
 The data set is a balanced panel with $n=1,358$ households observed from 2000 to 2002.
 We present estimates of the average effects using the following panel data model with time effects:

 where $\ln (Cal_{it})$ denotes the logarithm of household calorie availability per capita in year $t$ of household $i$, and $\ln (Exp_{it})$ denotes the logarithm of real household expenditures per capita (in thousands of 2001 cordobas) of household $i$ in year $t$.
-The parameter of interest is the average effect defined by $\beta _{0}=E(\beta _{i})$.
+The parameter of interest is the average effect defined by $\beta _{0}=E(\beta_{i})$.

+We first estimate $\alpha _{p}$ as a diagnostic to see if trimming is needed.
+For the panel covering the period 2001--2002 $(T=2)$, the Hill's estimates of $\alpha _{p}$ are 0.71 (0.12) and 0.59 (0.17) for the two cut-off values of $n^{1/2}$ and $n^{1/3}$, respectively, with standard errors in parentheses.
+Similarly, for the dataset 2000--2002 $(T=3)$, the estimates of $\alpha _{p}$ are 0.94 (0.15) and 0.96 (0.28), respectively.
+All these estimates are well below two, and it is advisable that the trimmed MG estimator is used for consistent estimation of the average effects, $ \beta _{0}$, in case heterogeneity in $\beta _{i}$ is correlated.

 Table \ref{tab:RPS_cal_htest} reports results of the Hausman test of correlated heterogeneity in the effects of household expenditures on calorie demand.
-The null hypothesis that heterogeneity is uncorrelated is rejected for panels covering the periods 2001--2002 $(T=2)$ and 2000--2002 $(T=3)$, and irrespective of whether time effects are included.
-Therefore, for this application the FE and FE-TE estimates of $\beta _{0}$ could be biased.
+The null hypothesis of uncorrelated heterogeneity is rejected for both the panels and irrespective of whether time effects are included.
+Therefore, for this application, the FE and TWFE estimates of $\beta _{0}$ could be biased.